Edwardes History, Family Crest & Coats of Arms

 The surname Edwardes was first found in Wiltshire where Edward of Salisbury, also known as Edward the Sheriff (of Wiltshire) held land at the time of the Domesday Survey.
 He was an ancestor of Earls of Salisbury.
 The name appeared as Eaduuardus, Eduuardus, Eduuard in the Domesday Book.
 Kirby's Quest of Somerset listed William Edward in Somerset, 1 Edward III (during the first year's reign of King Edward III.)
 The Yorkshire Poll Tax Rolls of 1379 lists: Adam Edward; Willelmus Edward, taylour; and Ricardus Edward.

-Important Dates for the Edwardes family
+Early History of the Edwardes family

 This web page shows only a small excerpt of our Edwardes research.
 Another 153 words (11 lines of text) covering the years 1206, 1219, 1279, 1283, 1597, 1582, 1658, 1615, 1637, 1711, 1801, 1471, 1678 and are included under the topic Early Edwardes History in all our PDF Extended History products and printed products wherever possible.